JoanPuig/PyFIT/README.md

 ### Under the Hood ###
 * FIT files are a binary format specified by Garmin, see the PDF documents in the FIT SDK for details
 * The low lever layer will read the bytes, into a File object (see scr_decode_fit_file.py)
-* In order to help give meaning to the data, Garmin provides the Profiles.xlsx file, which explains the messages (scr_parse_profile.py)
+* In order to help give meaning to the data, Garmin provides the Profiles.xlsx file, which explains the messages (see scr_parse_profile.py)
 * A code generator is used to generate classes for each one of this message types (see scr_generate_message_types.py)

 ### Getting Help ###
 * If you have any questions, please, feel free to reach out to: Joan Puig at <joan.puig@gmail.com>

-Copyright 2019 Joan Puig
+Copyright 2019 Joan Puig.
 See LICENSE for details